AmirMasnavi/Industrial-Production-Simulator/documentation/USEI08/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The items in the queue should be assigned, according to their priority (high, normal, low) to the available machine that can perform the required operation in the shortest time.
+* **AC1:** The article in the queue should be assigned, according to their priority (high, normal, low) to the available machine that can perform the required operationTest in the shortest time.
 * **AC2:** Statistical measures should be produced similarly for this variant of the simulator.